kaminomisosiru/kaminomisosiru.github.io/_pages/about.md

 I am a second-year Ph.D. student at [Tokyo Institute of Technology](https://www.titech.ac.jp/english){:target="\_blank"}.
 I received my Bachelor's degree in Engineering and Master's degree in Engineering from Tokyo Institute of Technology in 2018 and 2020, respectively.
 I completed Progressive Graduate Minor in Cybersecurity in 2020.
-I work as a research assistant at [National Institute of Advanced Industrial Science and Technology (AIST)](https://www.aist.go.jp/index_en.html).
+I have been working as a research assistant at [National Institute of Advanced Industrial Science and Technology (AIST)](https://www.aist.go.jp/index_en.html) since June 2020.

 I am skilled at provable security in cryptography.
 My research interests include public-key cryptography, post-quantum cryptography, and secure messaging.